-Like most gen behaviors, gen_statem keeps a server Data besides the state.
-Because of this, and as there is no restriction on the number of states (assuming that there is enough virtual machine memory) or on the number of distinct input events, a state machine implemented with this behavior is in fact Turing complete.
+Like most gen behaviours, gen_statem keeps a server Data besides the state.
+Because of this, and as there is no restriction on the number of states (assuming that there is enough virtual machine memory) or on the number of distinct input events, a state machine implemented with this behaviour is in fact Turing complete.
 But it feels mostly like an Event-Driven Mealy machine.

-10.3.2 When to use gen statem
+10.3.2 When to use gen_statem